 Delta flies to 900 destinations around the world -- a business traveler's dream.
 For members of this group who haven't yet leveraged a loyalty credit card to enhance their travel experience, the Gold Delta SkyMiles® Business Credit Card from American Express offers several perks and benefits to incentivize them.

-First, there's the sign-up bonus of 30,000 miles after you make $1,000 in purchases in the first three months.
-Most business travelers can meet this threshold within a month and in return earn enough miles for a domestic round-trip flight (one-way award tickets start at just 10,000 miles) or to partially offset the cost of a Delta Comfort™ or first-class ticket.
+First, there's the signup bonus of 30,000 miles after you make $1,000 in purchases in the first three months.
+Most business travelers can meet this threshold within a month or two and in return earn enough miles for a couple of domestic round-trip flights (one-way award tickets start at just 10,000 miles) or to partially offset the cost of a Delta Comfort™ or first-class ticket.
 Additionally, you can earn a $50 statement credit after making a purchase with Delta within the first three months of card membership.

 The card comes with no annual fee for the first year and no foreign transaction fees, saving business travelers who fly internationally up to 3 percent on every purchase.
 Aside from those fees, the most attractive perks also help travelers avoid the typical grievances most people now have with airlines -- checked baggage fees, expensive in-flight purchases and all the nickel-and-diming that further inflates ticket costs.